wenzelm/slidr-sloppr/README.md

     1 = forward stranded data (R1 reads originate from sense strand) 2 = reverse stranded data (R2 reads originate from sense strand)

 If strandedness is unknown, setting `-r x` will infer it if genome annotations are supplied.
-Unstranded analysis (`-r 0`) is always acceptable even for stranded data, but stranded data will produce much clearer results if the correct strandedness parameter is supplied.
+If in doubt, unstranded analysis (`-r 0`) is always acceptable even for stranded data.
+Stranded data will produce less noisy results if the correct strandedness parameter is supplied.

 Multiple libraries are not specified with these options but instead via a configuration file supplied with the `-m <file>` option.
 This tab-delimited file must contain six columns:
 - Column 1: Library name